-Table 1-1: Resource Consent Conditions relevant to this CDMP
+Table 1-1: Resource Consent Conditions relevant to this CDMP --

-to areas generating dust; (ii) reducing vehicle speeds on unsealed surfaces; and (iii) the use of commercial dust suppressants; (d) an outline of the methods for managing the effects of dust on the dwelling at 2397 Mokau Road; and Section 4.4 (e) the methods of monitoring for potential dust Section 5 Condition No. Condition Relevant CDMP section The CDMP includes, but need not be limited to:(a) identification of potential sources of dust taking into account construction activities and the construction programme;Section 2(b) identification of sensitive receptors likely to be adversely affected by emissions of dust;Section 3(c) methods for managing and mitigating adverse dust effects that may arise from construction activities, particularly in proximity to sensitive receptors.
-Where appropriate, these methods may include: (i) the use of water carts or sprinklers to apply water to areas generating dust; (ii) reducing vehicle speeds on unsealed surfaces; AIR.1 and details methods to be used to manage, mitigate and monitor dust emissions during the Works.
-The CDMP shall This plan generation, including assessment of weather conditions, soil conditions and visual dust assessments.
-AIR.2 (a) identification of potential sources of dust taking into account construction activities and the construction programme; (b) identification of sensitive receptors likely to be adversely affected by emissions of dust; (c) methods for managing and mitigating adverse dust effects that may arise from construction activities, particularly in proximity to sensitive receptors.
-Where appropriate, these methods may include: (i) the use of water carts or sprinklers to apply water to areas generating dust; (ii) reducing vehicle speeds on unsealed surfaces; and (iii) the use of commercial dust suppressants; (d) an outline of the methods for managing the effects of dust on the dwelling at 2397 Mokau Road; and (e) the methods of monitoring for potential dust generation, including assessment of weather conditions, soil conditions and visual dust Section 3 Sections 4.1 and 4.2 Section 4.4
+Condition No. Condition Relevant CDMP section AIR.1 The Construction Dust Management Plan (C DMP) identifies and details methods to be used to manage, mitigate and monitor dust emissions during the Works.
+The CDMP shall remain in place until the Completion of Construction Works/ This plan AIR.2 The CDMP includes, but need not be limited to: (a) identification of potential sources of dust taking into account construction activities and the construction programme; (b) identification of sensitive receptors likely to be adversely affected by emissions of dust; (c) methods for managing and mitigating adverse dust effects that may arise from construction activities, particularly in proximity to sensitive receptors.
+Where appropriate, these methods may include: (i) the use of water carts or sprinklers to apply water to areas generating dust; (ii) reducing vehicle speeds on unsealed surfaces; and (iii) the use of commercial dust suppressants; (d) an outline of the methods for managing the effects of dust on the dwelling at 2397 Mokau Road; and (e) the methods of monitoring for potential dust generation, including assessment of weather conditions, soil conditions and visual dust assessments.
+Section 2 Section 3 Sections 4.1 and 4.2 Section 4.4 Section 5